commfish/BSAI_crab_assessments/SMBKC/smbkc_19a/README.md

 ## dat, ctl, prj files - FILE UPDATES ANNUALLY
 .dat file lives in data folder in assessment root.

 Update annually -
 .ctl file updated for model_1 in that folder with new year ranges, etc. each model needs the .ctl file updated.

 update gmacs.dat with correct file names for .dat, .ctl, .prj

+## data
+SMBKC_GE90_BIOMASS.csv - file from J. Richar using VAST to produce estimates from trawl survey

 # Run the model
 1) Using ADMB shell navigate to the folder for model_1